 The Samsung Gear IconX may have been an advanced piece of tech back when it first got released, but it certainly hasn’t aged well.
-It may feature an appealing design and good sound, but the horrible battery life makes it an instant no-go for most users.
+It may feature an attractive design and good sound, but the terrible battery life makes it an instant no-go for most users.
 Still, with a significantly reduced price tag, these earbuds still have a lot to offer to the right target demographic.

 The original Gear IconX from 2016 was Samsung’s very first foray into the world of true wireless earbuds back when true wireless earbuds were in their infancy.
 As such, people were more excited about the lack of any and all wires than anything else and ready to forgive most oversights and shortcomings due to this being Samsung’s first venture into the true wireless realm.